 Paired Sales Analysis

 Appraisers get to know the subdivisions in which they appraise.
 They thoroughly understand the value of particular features to the homeowners of that area.
 Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
 Using knowledge of the value of certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they are more accurately in line with the features of subject property.

 In the end, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 At Spencer Appraisal Services, Inc., we are an authority in knowing the value of real estate features in Abington and Montgomery County neighborhoods.
 This approach to value is commonly given the most weight when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While this amount is probably the most accurate indication of what a property is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-Here's what it all boils down to, an appraiser from Spencer Appraisal Services, Inc. will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+At the end of the day, an appraiser from Spencer Appraisal Services, Inc. will guarantee you attain the most accurate property value, so you can make wise real estate decisions.